Dashboards

 Custom Metrics for Management: Display critical metrics like uptime and service health, offering a high-level system overview for managers.

-There are also a number of pre-built dashboards you can utilize in Graylog.
+Graylog also provides a number of pre-built dashboards.
 For example, Graylog Illuminate content packs include dashboards tailored to specific log sources and security use cases.
 Additionally, Graylog Security provides pre-configured, interactive dashboards designed to help security teams monitor, detect, and respond to security incidents.

 You can also share dashboards with key stakeholders.
 See the Share Dashboards section for more information.